-Tokyo station is the largest and busiest station in Japan, with more than 4,000 trains arriving and departing daily.
+Tokyo station is one of the largest and busiest station in Japan, with more than 4,000 trains arriving and departing daily.
 It is also regarded as one of popular sightseeing spots of Tokyo, because it has many unique and interesting points for foreigners.

 1.Tokyo station building and plaza